thatswiftguy/xcstrings-lint/README.md

 | `1` | Blocking issues found |
 | `2` | Misconfiguration, unreadable file, or missing base ref |

-`1` and `2` are deliberately different: "your translations are incomplete" and "this tool is set up wrong" need different reactions.
-A `2` always names the file or option at fault, and a file that could not be parsed is never quietly reported as 100% covered.
+`2` always names the file or option at fault — a file that couldn't be parsed is never quietly reported as 100% covered.

 ---